mibe/electronics/README.md

 ## LCR-Shoe
 A power supply attachment for cheap LCR meters

+## tiny-UPDI-burner
+A small board for connecting an USB to RS-232 converter to SOIC to DIL converters for burning ATtiny's via UPDI

 ## thunder-timer
 A device to calculate thunderstorm distance by timing the interval between lightning and thunder